-Clear craft glue – fast drying if possible
+Clear craft glue – This fast drying glue is my one of my favorites.

 Craft paint and foam brush (Use a paint color that is bark or mossy in color)